mikeizbicki/cmc-csci040/project_04_docchat/README.md

         2. compute the score for each of these chunks
         3. return the `num_chunks` chunks that have the largest score

-1. (4pts) Your `docchat.py` should take as input from the command line a file path or url and allow the user to chat.
+1. (8pts) Your `docchat.py` should take as input from the command line a file path or url and allow the user to chat.
+    In the infinite loop, you will need to:
+    1. appropriately use the `system`, `user`, and `assistant` portions of the `message` parameter
+    1. construct a good prompt that uses the `find_relavent_chunks` function to include important portions of the input document

-1. (4pts) The responses from your chatbot must be reasonable and answer the questions you ask.
+    The responses from your chatbot must be reasonable and answer the questions you ask.
     You may need to experiment with different prompting styles to get good results.

     > **HINT:**